How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 Wheel-on Trainers

-Wheel-on trainers allow you to mount your bike without the need to take off your rear wheel.
+Wheel-on trainers allow you to mount your bike without taking off your rear wheel.
 The rear wheel is then set up against a roller that provides resistance.

 Depending on the price range, wheel-on trainers use different types of resistance.
 The lower-end models use wind or magnetic resistance.
 The more advanced trainers use fluid resistance (learn more).